New Zealand Sign Language: Official language status

 NZSL became the third official language of New Zealand on 11 April 2006, joining English and Māori.
 The parliamentary bill to approve this passed its third reading on 6 April 2006.
 At the first reading in Parliament, on 22 June 2004, the bill was supported by all political parties.
 It was referred to the Justice and Electoral Committee, which reported back to the House on 18 July 2005.
 The second reading passed by 119 to 2 on 23 February 2006 with only the ACT party opposing, because the government was not providing funding for NZSL.
 It passed the third reading on 6 April 2006 by the same margin.
 The bill received Royal assent on 10 April 2006 and became law the following day.

 The use of NZSL as a valid medium of instruction has not always been accepted by the government, the Association of Teachers of the Deaf, nor by many parents.
 However, in light of much research into its validity as a language and much advocacy by deaf adults, parents of deaf children (both hearing and deaf) and educationalists, NZSL has since become — in tandem with English — part of the bilingual/bicultural approach used in public schools (including Kelston Deaf Education Centre and Van Asch Deaf Education Centre) since 1994.
 Victoria University of Wellington has courses in New Zealand Sign Language, although it has yet to develop a major programme for it.
-AUT teaches a Bachelor course for NZSL interpreting.
+Auckland University of Technology (AUT) offers a 3-year Bachelor of Arts course with an NZSL-English Interpreting major.